-(1) A center early learning provider must have a designated diaper changing area, including stand-up diapering, for each classroom or for every age grouping of children who require diapering.
+- (1) A center early learning provider must have a designated diaper changing area, including stand-up diapering, for each classroom or for every age grouping of children who require diapering.
 Only one diaper changing area is required at a family home early learning provider.

-(a) A diaper changing area must:

-(i) Be separate from areas where food is stored, prepared, or served;(ii) Have a sink with hot and cold running water, not used for food preparation and clean up;

-(iii) Have a sturdy surface or mat that:

-(A) Is not torn or repaired with tape;

-- (B) Washable; - (C) Has a moisture resistant surface that is cleanable

-(D) Large enough to prevent the area underneath the diaper changing area from being contaminated with bodily fluids; and

-(iv) On moisture resistant, washable material that horizontally or vertically surrounds and extends at least two feet from the diaper changing station and handwashing area; and

-(v) Be uncluttered and not used for storage of any items not used in diapering a child.
-Weight #6

-(b) An early learning provider must not leave a child unattended on the diaper changing surface or mat during the diaper changing process; Weight #7

-(c) An early learning provider must not use safety belts on diaper changing tables because they are neither cleanable nor safe; and Weight #6
+[CT121] - (a) A diaper changing area must: - (i) Be separate from areas where food is stored, prepared, or served; - (ii) Have a sink with hot and cold running water, not used for food preparation and clean up; - (iii) Have a sturdy surface or mat that: - (A) Is not torn or repaired with tape; - (B) Washable; - (C) Has a moisture resistant surface that is cleaned and disinfected between children, even if using a non-absorbent covering that is discarded after each use; cleanable - (D) Large enough to prevent the area underneath the diaper changing area from being contaminated with bodily fluids; and - (iv) On moisture resistant, washable material that horizontally or vertically surrounds and extends at least two feet from the diaper changing station and handwashing area; and - (v) Be uncluttered and not used for storage of any items not used in diapering a child.
+Weight #6 - (b) An early learning provider must not leave a child unattended on the diaper changing surface or mat during the diaper changing process; Weight #78 - (c) An early learning provider must not use safety belts on diaper changing tables because they are neither cleanable nor safe; and Weight #6

+[(Family Home Providers) weight is to high 1]

 (d) An early learning provider must post an easily viewable diaper changing procedure at each station and must follow each step described in the procedure.
-Weight #4
+Weight #45